BOARD OF TRUSTEES |

 Email Kelsy Sinelnikov

-Kelsy Sinelnikov is part-time collections manager at Historic Northampton.
+Kelsy Sinelnikov is collections manager at Historic Northampton.
 Prior to coming to Historic Northampton, she was curator of the Museums of Oglebay Institute in Wheeling, West Virginia.
 She holds an MA in Public History from Duquesne University in Pennsylvania where she worked in many capacities at a variety of museums including the Rivers of Steel National Heritage Area, The Carnegie Science Center, and The Senator John Heinz History Center Meadowcroft Rockshelter and Historic Village.

 Margy Jessup joined the staff of Historic Northampton in June 2021.
 She had previously worked as an archivist in Smith College Special Collections for over 25 years, primarily focusing on digital preservation and access, archival description, and reference services.
 She's also worked at the Jones Library in Amherst and the UMass Amherst Library.
 Margy holds a Masters in Library Science with a concentration in Archival Administration from Simmons College, and a B.A. in History from UMass Amherst.